elyaell/forumactif-personnals-qol/README.md

 ## Character switch in subject

 A HTML/jQuery bit of code that allow a player to use a different avatar/name/rank/group color in the current post of a subjet.
 Used when the original user leave or the account is reused for another character.
+Adapted on the `viewtopic_body.tpl` of BlankTheme (https://blank-theme.com/).